Why choose to live in Norway?

 Air travel in Norway

 Norway’s long distances make the plane an everyday means of transport.
-Several daily flights connect the big cities but even many small villages in the North and in the West have an airport.
+Several daily flights connect the big cities but even many small villages in the North and the West have an airport.
 Small propeller planes connect these airports with regional hubs like Bergen, Trondheim, and Tromsø.
 Unfortunately taking these small planes can be pricey.
 For example, it might cost you more to fly 130 km from Alta to Tromsø than to fly 1100 km from Tromsø to Oslo.

 Trains and railways